harvard-nrg/mrverify-rt/README.md

 Scan Buddy
 ============
-Traditional MRI quality control pipelines take place _after_ the entire MRI session has been captured and the participant has gone home.
-Wouldn't it be great if quality control could happen _during_ the session, where you have a chance to respond to common runtime issues?

-Well, you're in luck.
-Scan Buddy is a lightweight DICOM receiver that is able to process incoming data and alert you to acquisition errors.
+Traditional MRI quality control pipelines take place _after_ the MRI has been captured and the participant has gone home.
+Scan Buddy is a DICOM receiver that you can place next to the scanner console that will ingest data in realtime and alert you to potential acquisition errors such as noisy data, incorrectly connected equipment, and excessive head motion.

 ## Table of contents
 1. [Hardware requirements](#hardware-requirements)